Mahich123/Shift/README.md

 # What is Shift?

-Shift is an open-source, beginner-friendly interpreted programming language made for general-purpose with [Python](https://www.python.org/) like syntax. written in the [Go Programming Language](https://go.dev/).
+Shift is an open-source, beginner-friendly interpreted programming language made for general-purpose. written in [Golang](https://go.dev/).

 ![Loading Image](https://i.imgur.com/PWApeD1.png)
 *The image shown above was made with [10015.io](https://10015.io/tools/code-to-image-converter) and hosted by [imgur.com](https://imgur.com)*